theronhitchman/iblsigmaa/resources.md

 Learning</a> is an organization for connecting IBL practitioners.
 AIBL runs workshops every summer, and can match you with a mentor.

-## MLI

-<a href="http://www.mathlearningbyinquiry.org/" target="_new">The Initiative
-for Mathematics Learning by Inquiry</a> is a public non-profit foundation dedicated to supporting the IBL community.

 ## Blogs